We must separate marketing from real medicine

 Dr. Phil Haeck the recent past president of American Society of Plastic Surgeons, states in a New York Times article dated March 2011, “there are no scientific studies, only personal attestations.”
 He states further, “This is another gimmick that people are using to make themselves stand out on the Internet in a real dog-eat-dog part of medicine.”

-Dr. Delgado’s states that facial fillers are an acceptable rejuvenation treatment for a temporary fix or until one is ready for a facelift, but fillers cannot replace the superior results of surgery that address more issues such as loose skin and tightening of underlying muscles.
+Miguel Delgado, M.D. states that facial fillers are an acceptable rejuvenation treatment for a temporary fix or until one is ready for a facelift, but fillers cannot replace the superior results of surgery that address more issues such as loose skin and tightening of underlying muscles.
 His preference for adding volume to the face during surgery is fat injections using a patient’s own fat.
 He has many patients’ that have had minimal volume loss even after several years.